edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > > One possibility would be to use the `conda create` command as follows.
 > >
 > > ~~~
-> > $ conda install --prefix ./env -conda-forge bioconda::nextflow
+> > $ conda install --prefix ./env --channel conda-forge bioconda::nextflow
 > > ~~~
 > > {: .language-bash}
 > {: .solution}